cleverfool97/Leetcode/readme.md

 ## Contact

-James Wang
-You can contact me at jameswang97 at ucla.edu (prevent spambots).
+James Wang - You can contact me at jameswang97 at ucla.edu (formatted to prevent spambots).